Comprehensive and up to date information helps to make better planning decisions which ultimately can make communities more resilient to bushfires.

 - Planning Advisory Note 46: Bushfire Management Overlay Mapping Methodology and Criteria (PDF, 157.1 KB) or (DOC, 150.5 KB)

-Subject to Ministerial approval, updating mapping is likely to be introduced into local planning schemes in late May 2017.
+Subject to Ministerial approval, updating mapping is likely to be introduced into local planning schemes in August 2017.
 This timing will allow DELWP to work with each council to prepare an effective implementation strategy that caters to the needs of each community.
-It will also allow council officers to attend implementation workshops prior to the maps introduction.

 Targeted local government consultation has now been completed.
 Final proposed maps can be viewed in the table below.